lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

     def show_next_game(self, date, team_1, is_home, team_2) -> str: pass
 ```

-All these methods return strings to be called by the following `summarize` function with two parameters: the first, `realizer` is an instance of a subclass of `BasketSummarizer`  implementing these six methods; the second parameter `game` gives access to the data about this game .
+All methods returning a string are called by the following `summarize` function with two parameters: the first, `realizer` is an instance of a subclass of `BasketSummarizer`  implementing these six methods; the second parameter `game` gives access to the data about this game .

-The code of `summarize` is a  *language and realizer independent* direct mapping of the [document planning](#document-planning) as shown by the numbered comments.
+The code of `summarize` is a  ***language and realizer independent*** direct mapping of the [document planning](#document-planning) as shown by the numbered comments.
 The strings returned by the realizer functions are concatenated into *paragraphs* themselves *joined* by two end-of-lines as a vanilla formatting.
-A more sophisticated presentation (e.g., in HTML) could be built, but this is independent of the sentence realization process.
+A more sophisticated presentation (e.g. in HTML) could be built, but this is independent of the sentence realization process.
 If needed `pyrealb` could also realize sentences with embedded HTML tags.

+The following code blocks can be skipped by a reader not interested in the programming details, they are shown only to give a *flavor* of the use of the `pyrealb` package.

 ```python
 def summarize(realizer, game) -> str: